jpsteffe/spaceship/README.md

 # Spaceship
-Spaceship is the very old game that I made in highschool as one of my first programming projects.
+Spaceship is a very old game that I made in highschool as one of my first programming projects.
 At the time I wasn't aware that I was making an Asteroids clone, but after it was pointed out to me, I reskinned the game with a space theme and that is how it got it's name.

 ## Features
 The game in it's current state is playable with Python 2.7 and pygame, however some features were lost to time.